xyz-leo/exercises/web/firstlandingpage/README.md

 2. Open the index.html file in your browser to view the landing page.

 ---

-## Next Steps

-    Add backend integration for the contact form.

-    Improve responsiveness for mobile devices.

-    Implement animations and interactivity with JavaScript.

----

 ## License

 This project is open for personal use and learning.